TUKUA

 Episode 2

 60 years of women behind the lens in a cross Tasman survey show at Te Uru Gallery, Titirangi.
-Tukua explores the differences between the male and female gaze and curatorial choice.
+TUKUA explores the differences between the male and female gaze and curatorial choice.
 But what does our panel think of those choices?

 Image of Kura Turuwhenua, Brett Graham and Ngahuia Te Awekotuku smiling with neon colour wash over the image.